goobers692s/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
 It's often better to write clear and simple code first, and then optimize only where necessary, based on profiling and performance measurements.

+# 2023-12-08
+- Today's programming wisdom is to write code that is easy to understand and maintain.
+This means using clear and concise variable names, commenting your code thoroughly, and breaking complex tasks into smaller, more manageable functions or modules.
+Additionally, it's important to follow established coding conventions and best practices for the language and platform you're working with.
+Writing code that is easy to read and maintain will save time and effort in the long run, as it will be easier for others (or even yourself) to modify or debug the code in the future.